-Text shown in this text box will demonstrate how an application can demonstrate compliance with Local Plan policies.
-These correlate with the checklist in Appendix A. This checklist should be used for all applications in the preparation of planning applications, and to demonstrate where in the applications' documents this information is contained.
+Text shown in this colour text box will demonstrate how an application can comply with Local Plan policies.
+This correlates with the checklist in Appendix A. The checklist should be used in the preparation of planning applications and to demonstrate where in the applications' documents this information is contained.

-Text shown in this colour box refers to information relating to Nottingham City Council area only.
+Text shown in this colour text box refers to information relating to the Nottingham City Council area only.